Leo Fasan: Kilmarnock

-Fasan signed a short-term contract with Scottish Premiership club Kilmarnock on 1 February 2018, becoming manager Steve Clarke's second goalkeeper signing inside 24 hours following the arrival of Jasko Keranovic.
+Fasan signed a short-term contract with Scottish Premiership club Kilmarnock on 1 February 2018, becoming manager Steve Clarke's second goalkeeper signing within 24 hours following the arrival of Jasko Keranovic.
 He featured in four games for "Killie" in the latter half of the 2017–18 campaign.
 Fasan was released by Kilmarnock in May 2018, at the end of his contract.

 Falkirk

 On 11 June 2018, Fasan signed a one-year contract with Scottish Championship side Falkirk; manager Paul Hartley said that "I am sure he will continue to progress and develop with regular game time in the coming year, we now have three very good goalkeepers on our books [Fasan, David Mitchell and Robbie Mutch]".
-However the "Bairns" registered only one victory in Fasan's first ten games for the club and he was sent off against Morton after fouling Michael Tidser.
+However, the "Bairns" registered only one victory in Fasan's first ten games for the club and he was sent off against Morton after fouling Michael Tidser.
 Fasan quickly fell out the picture due to a number of poor displays and was replaced instead by two other goalkeepers in turn, David Mitchell initially and then Wolves loanee Harry Burgoyne.
-Falkirk went on to be relegated into League One and Fasan was released in the summer.
+Falkirk went on to be relegated into League One, and Fasan was released in the summer.

 Return to Italy

 On 24 January 2020, he returned to Italy to sign with Serie C club Sicula Leonzio.
 He served as backup to Marius Adamonis before the season was suspended due to the COVID-19 pandemic in Italy.
-The season was resumed for the relegation playoffs in late June 2020, and Adamonis returned to his parent club Lazio from his loan by that time.
-Fasan started both relegation playoff games against Bisceglie and kept clean sheet in both as Sicula Leonzio retained their Serie C spot, before the club was dissolved for financial reasons.
+The season resumed for the relegation playoffs in late June 2020, and Adamonis returned to his parent club Lazio from his loan by then.
+Fasan started both relegation playoff games against Bisceglie and kept a clean sheet in both as Sicula Leonzio retained their Serie C spot before the club was dissolved for financial reasons.

 On 18 September 2020, he signed a two-year contract with Paganese.
 After starting the first 5 games of the 2020–21 Serie C season, he was moved to the bench after a 2–5 loss to Vibonese, and never made another appearance for Paganese, as first Matteo Campani and then Paolo Baiocco became first-choice goalkeepers for the club.

 On 15 April 2021, he moved to Serie D club Nola.